Hawradayan/Airbnb-Investment-Analysis/README.md

 - The raw data used in this project is included in the `RAW` folder of this repository

 ## Files Included
-- `Excel File`: The main Excel file used for cleaning, calculations, and creating the visualizations.
 - `RAW`: Folder containing the raw Airbnb data downloaded from Inside Airbnb.
 - `Presentation`: Folder containing presentation of the analysis and key insights.